felipebakkk/felipebakkk/README.md

-- 👋 ola @felipebakkk
+- 👋 salve eu sou o @felipebakkk

-- 💞️ I’m looking to collaborate on ...
+-have
+-after
+- how
-- 📫 How to reach me ...
+- 📫

 <!---
 felipebakkk/felipebakkk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.